nthykier/IDEA-debpkg/README.md

  * Completion of field names, known values for fields and known substitution variables.
  * Documentation for fields, known values in fields and known substitution variables ("CTRL + mouse-over")
  * Spellchecking of field values with exception for some known fields.
- * Check that fields are placed in a paragraph where it makes sense.
+ * Check fields are placed in a paragraph where it makes sense.
  * Folding of long field values with "Description" folded by default.
+ * Validate dependency fields for use of unsupported version operators (e.g. in `Provides`) or build profile restrictions (in any binary package relation field).

 Plus the features listed for Generic deb822 files.